 Still in a Relationship

 My partner and I do not live together so, at the beginning of this unprecedented time, I was unsure if I would still have a relationship at all with the lockdown and social distancing.
+Furthermore, in August 2020, the social restrictions have been a lot and has tested us as a couple.
+However, looking back at the past months, it has made us stronger.
+We both understand and appreciate each other.

 From PDA, non-verbal autism, Asperger’s, challenging behaviour, autistic with a learning disability, autistic adults, disability, rare disease, chronic and life limiting diseases, discussing race and cultural barriers, and social and environmental barriers, and the list goes on.
 Every experience has its right to be heard.